It's good news

 Centralizing personalization and issuance

-Thales has been working with state officials in Maryland to prepare for the transition to the new personalization and issuing procedure for driving licenses and ensure the protection of Maryland drivers and their personal information.
+Thales has been working with state officials in Maryland to prepare for the transition to the new personalization and issuing procedure for driving licenses and to ensure the protection of Maryland drivers and their personal information.

-Drawing on Thales' experience of providing secure documents, identity solutions, and services in more than 200 government programs worldwide, Thales and its local company MIDS are active in numerous US driving license and vehicle registration projects including the states of:
+Drawing on Thales' experience of providing secure documents, identity solutions, and services in more than 200 government programs worldwide, Thales and its local company MIDS are active in numerous US driving license and vehicle registration projects, including the states of:

 - Alaska,